Lingyu-Lingluo/ClusDiff-pytorch/README.md

 * Stage 2: Conditional Injection >     These discovered sub-labels are injected as conditioning signals into the diffusion model.
 This allows the generative process to be guided by specific sub-group characteristics, leading to the synthesis of highly representative sub-population images.

 ## About this repository
-The Stable Diffusion and LoRA implementations in this repo are built upon the [diffusers](https://github.com/huggingface/diffusers) library.
+The Stable Diffusion and LoRA implementations in this repo are built upon the [diffusers](https://github.com/huggingface/diffusers) library.We also use the [clean-fid](https://github.com/GaParmar/clean-fid) repo to compute fid and CLIP-fid.

 ## Dataset
 This repo utilizes the Food-101 dataset as described in the original paper.You can download the dataset manually from the [official website](http://data.vision.ee.ethz.ch/cvl/food-101.tar.gz), or through the `torchvision` downloader pre-integrated into our scripts.